nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **Introducing InternBuddy**

-InternBuddy is a desktop application for Computing undergraduates to manage their internship applications.
+InternBuddy is a desktop application for university undergraduates to manage their internship applications.
 It is optimized for typing where it allows you to complete internship management tasks much more efficiently via the keyboard as compared to using traditional Graphical User Interface (GUI) applications.
 If you are a fast typist who is seeking for a one-stop platform to systematically organise your internship applications,